 International schools in Austin

-Expats moving to Austin or Americans who want their children to have a broader and globally recognised education may opt to send their children to an international school.
-There is a handful of these in Austin, most of which offer the International Baccalaureate (IB) qualification.
-Most international schools in Austin are privately funded and as such parents who opt to pursue this option will be required to pay the exorbitant tuition fees.
+Expats moving to Austin or Americans wanting their children to have a broader and globally recognised education may send them to an international school.
+There are a handful of these in Austin, most of which offer the International Baccalaureate (IB) qualification and several additional languages.

-Special needs education in Austin
+Special educational needs in Austin

 Tutors in Austin

-The best starting point in finding a suitable tutor would be to enquire at a child’s school.
-The school should be well placed to recommend tutors and support services.
-There are a number of well established tutoring companies operating in Austin.
+The best starting point in finding a suitable tutor would be to inquire at a child’s school.
+There are several established tutoring companies operating in Austin.
 Some big names include HOFT Institute – House of Tutors, Mathnasium and Frog Tutoring.
-Parents should do thorough research before parting with their cash as some agencies focus on particular subject areas while others offer a broader range of services including private lessons, small-group classes and online tutoring.

 Further reading